I got this email recently from Jack, a bass teacher who was looking for new material for his jazz student:

-Right — in part II, the first few notes are artificial harmonics.
+You’re right — in part II, the first few notes are artificial harmonics.
+The part you’re asking about starts at about 5 minutes into the video above.
 The way I play them is by stopping the string with my thumb a 4th under the harmonic to be played (Actually an octave and a 4th).
 So, the first note is a high Bb harmonic.
 I stop the high F on the G string with my thumb, and then lightly touch the Bb in thumb position on the G string . . . and then hope the harmonic comes out!
 Then I move that up to the next harmonic C, with my thumb stopping the G.

 Same thing in bar 5, except on the D string: I stop the C# on the D string and play the F# harmonic high of the D string.
 Then slide that up a whole step to play the stopped D# and harmonic G#.

 Bar 6: Stop the F# on the A string while playing the C# harmonic, and slide it down to the stopped E and harmonic B on the A string.
 It’s low on the neck, and that is a big stretch.